Shri Siddharaj Manik Prabhu Maharaj

 One often felt like asking him the question which King Yadu asked Shri Dattatreya.
 Remaining inactive, as it were, whence did you acquire this vast wisdom, even after which, you move like an innocent child?
 Generally, men strive for spiritual merit, riches or enlightenment or for long life, name, and fame or good fortune.
-You, yourself, are of able body, learned, skillful, handsome and soft-spoken.
+You, yourself, are of able body, learned, skilful, handsome and soft-spoken.
 You do nothing, covet nothing and behave like a simpleton, lunatic, or a devil.
-In the midst of people burning with the fire of greed and desire, you remain unscathed like a Lord of the Elephants standing in the waters of Ganges.
+In the midst of people burning with the fire of greed and desire, you remain unscathed like a Lord of the Elephants standing in the waters of the Ganges.
 Tell me, who is enquiring thus, the reason of the joy abiding in your mind, even though you are living alone and devoid of enjoyment?

 No one possibly asked this question to Shreeji.
 None, in fact, needed to ask.
 Blessed are those who got an opportunity to interact with Shri Siddharaj Manik Prabhu.
 None can surely describe the taste of honey who has not, in the first instance, tasted it.
 We may, therefore, with the seer of Brihad Aranyak Upanishad speak, Let a wise Brahman after knowing him alone, practice the wisdom (spoken by him).
-Let him not reflect on many words, for that, verily is mere weariness of speech.
+Let him not reflect on many words, for that, verily is a mere weariness of speech.

-Shreeji’s more than five-decade-long efforts of developing of Shri Manik Prabhu Samsthan not only as a spiritual organization but also as a social institution committed to the cause of wider societal development, bore fruits of success and thus Maniknagar was transformed from a sleepy little hamlet into a throbbing center of social, educational and cultural activities.
+Shreeji’s more than five-decade-long efforts of developing Shri Manik Prabhu Samsthan not only as a spiritual organization but also as a social institution committed to the cause of wider societal development, bore fruits of success and thus Maniknagar was transformed from a sleepy little hamlet into a throbbing centre of social, educational and cultural activities.